-This Mozzarella Ball, aka burrata cheese, appetizer is one of my most raved about recipes.
-The creamy burrata and garlicky peppers is perfect for topping crusty bread.
+This Burrata Cheese Appetizer is one of my most raved about recipes.
+The creamy burrata cheese and garlicky peppers is perfect for topping crusty bread.
 It's best served cold!

 I always have guests asking me for this recipe.
 It is so easy to make and very difficult to mess up!
 This recipe inspired my Phyllo Cups With Roasted Peppers & Burrata Cheese.